 The city’s open-air Saturday Market celebrates all things local from inspired ethnic food and music to handmade soap and jewellery.
 Powell’s City of Books is the world’s largest independent bookstore with several floors and many rooms of everything from rare books to staff favourites on current best-sellers on offer.

 Portland is also heaven for cyclists.
-It’s easy to rent a bike through Biketown—Portland’ bicycle sharing system—to ogle the Victorian architecture in Northwest Portland or the vibrant murals and sculptures that dot the city.
+It’s easy to rent a bike through Biketown—Portland’s bicycle sharing system—to ogle the Victorian architecture in Northwest Portland or the vibrant murals and sculptures that dot the city.

 Top tip for food: Check out the food cart scene.
-There’s more than 500 of them around the city, conveniently located in pods to make choosing so much more difficult.
+There are more than 500 of them around the city, conveniently located in pods to make choosing so much more difficult.
 Visitors will find an emphasis on organic fare and Northwest ingredients, although inspired ethnic fare is found here too.

 And finally, for a truly local experience, swing by the Goose Hollow Inn for a drink or a snack.
 This cosy spot is owned by Portland’s beloved former mayor, Bud Clark, known as “the people’s mayor.”
 It’s a tavern to take you back in time.

 — Chris, Explore Now or Never

 Want a unique place to spend the night?
 Check out this quaint cottage in a quiet Portland neighbourhood!

 Columbia River Gorge, Oregon